XG2025-Akaishin/OyVey--Cracked--Test-1.20.4/README.md

 OyVey -Cracked- Test 1.20.4
-Test cracked base oyvey 1.20.4 fabric skid client th
+Test cracked base oyvey 1.20.4 fabric skid client th ingles:The truth is that I have a problem with this skid.
+It doesn't have authentication or anything like that, but it will help other people create their client.
+I took several modules from other clients since no one supports it and I'm not going to waste my time creating one.
+Well, that's why.
+I almost never receive updates hahaha, well enjoy what you want =

 spanish:
 la verdad tengo paja le ise esta skid a oyvey